BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/4-proxy-space.md

 Assining multiple [UGens](sec-ugens) to multiple slots will add all these signals consecutively together.
 We do not have to use consecutive slot numbers.
-It is in fact good practice to leave gaps between occupied slots such that we can bring in another effect between two already established synths.
+It is in fact a good practice to leave gaps between occupied slots such that we can bring in another effect between two already established synths.

 These lines result in a sound produced of a sine and sawtooth wave added together.